1. Home

-In 1947, the Presidential Succession Act of 1947 was signed into law by Harry Truman.
+The Presidential Succession Act of 1947 was signed into law on July 18th of that year by President Harry S. Truman.
 This act set the order of presidential succession that is still followed today.
-This order is followed if the president dies or is incapacitated.
-The order of cabinet officers included in the list is determined by the dates on which each of their positions was created.
+The act established who would take over if the president dies, is incapacitated, resigns or is ousted, or is otherwise incapable of performing the job.

 • Vice President